 Honestly, the drinking gets to be quite repetitive.
 They try to make a running gag out of Chisato’s reaction to alcohol, but instead it just feels like you get slightly-altered repeats of the same 20-second scene in every episode.
 It’s not even that great of a joke, so having it repeat constantly in a show already pressed for time is pretty bad.

-If you’re into comedy anime about adult characters or just really like alcohol, then you may as well watch this one.
+If you’re into comedy anime about adult characters or just really like alcohol, then you may as well watch Love is Like a Cocktail.
 Its runtime is basically negligible and it does have a lot of cute moments to it.
 Its flawed, but in anime this short you probably won’t have time to start feeling bitter over that.